8.1. Table Statistics#

 Presto supports statistics based optimizations for queries.
 For a query to take advantage of these optimizations, Presto must have statistical information for the tables in that query.

 Table statistics are provided to the query planner by connectors.
-Currently, the following connectors support statistics:
+Currently, the only connector that supports statistics is the Hive Connector.

 - Non-partitioned tables have just one table layout representing all data in the table

 - Partitioned tables have a family of table layouts.
 Each set of partitions to be scanned represents one table layout.
-Presto will try to pick a table layout consisting of the smallest number of partitions based on filtering predicates from the query.
+Presto tries to pick a table layout consisting of the smallest number of partitions, based on filtering predicates from the query.

 The following statistics are available in Presto: